Mallorca Discovery Tour

-Finally we will arrive at the tiny village of Deià, its warm sandstone houses set in a dramatic ravine that plunges down into the sea.
+We continue our journey to the tiny coastal village of Deià, with its warm sandstone houses set in a dramatic ravine that plunges down into the Mediterranean sea.
 Towering over the town is the modest 18th century church of Sant Joan Baptista.
-The village is mostly associated with the English novelist and poet Robert Graves and over the past 50 years the town has been beloved by many artists including Picasso and writers like Anaïs Nin.
+The village is mostly associated with the English novelist and poet Robert Graves and over the past 50 years the town has been beloved by many artists and writers, including Picasso and Anaïs Nin.

 Discovery holidays involve active sightseeing and you should expect to spend lots of time on your feet.
 Optional short walks of approximately 2½ miles allow you to stretch your legs and see the best of the local scenery.

 Free day – on our 7 night holidays we allow one free day where there is no organised excursion.
 This is an ideal opportunity for you to relax, enjoy the hotel facilities or explore independently.